 The sectarians will never address theoretical concerns in any of this, as it is just as much protecting itself from the interrogation of theory as it is trying to assert its own dominance.
 It can not actually bring itself to analyze or question its political history.
 It will only use character assassination against its critics in order to dodge the arguments they have brought forth.
 You could call this “character assassination”, too, that I would making such claims about sectarians, if not for the fact that the critical theory, in the first place, substantively addresses the politics of the sectarians.
 These sectarians are refusing to address the critique, and can only insist that the CIA or some other nefarious force produced it, and is solely responsible for any seeming contradiction among leftists.
 This defense itself is so curious and transparently maladaptive that we have no choice but to ask ourselves why it resists interrogation so fiercely.

-How I respond here is how I personally believe theory demands we respond generally.
-More so, I think it highlights what we need to consider in our social relations, which is the way the dominant society’s modes of power and ideology infect attempts at liberation.
-It is not the CIA doing this to us, but is rather an inevitable aspect of organizing within a capitalist system.
-The sectarians are not in error because they’re intrinsically evil, but because they seek to entrench this society’s modes of relations into spaces that are attempting to break from dominant power.
+It is not the CIA doing causing us to misapprehend, but is rather an inevitable aspect of organizing within a capitalist system.
+The sectarians are not in error because they’re intrinsically evil, but because they reflexively seek to entrench this society’s modes of relations into spaces that are attempting to break from them.
 They assert these modes of relations on dishonest terms, always as they rely on the “realist” assertions of prevailing power in appealing to inevitability.
-They insist that we stop critically interrogating the modes of organizing the sectarians bring forth and just let the leadership handle our business.
+They insist that we stop critically interrogating the modes of organizing they bring forth and just let the leadership handle our business.
 That this very relation is how dominant power sneaks in the backdoor, through our lack of self-reflection creating a blind spot, is a point that is impossible to get across to the sectarian.